openbaton/docs/docs/nfvo-installation.md

 nfvo.rabbit.brokerIp = the rabbitmq broker ip (if you run the openbaton.sh update then will be the ip where the NFVO is running)
 ```

-2)In order to start using persistency through mysql database and not just in memory database, you need to change the properties shown above into:
+2)In order to start using persistency through mysql database to save the parameters for next start ups, you need to change the properties shown above into:
 ```properties
 # DB properties
 spring.datasource.username=admin